 STI Info: Genital Herpes

-The majority of individuals with HSV-2 have minimal to no symptoms and are not even aware that they have the virus.
-When a outbreak does occur it usually consists of one or more blisters on or around the genitals or rectum.
-After time the blisters do break, leaving tender sores.
-It may take between 2 to four weeks for the sores to heal.
-Commonly with HSV-2, outbreaks appear less severe after the initial outbreak and tend to decrease with time.
+When an outbreak does occur it usually consists of one or more blisters on or around the genitals, rectum, or mouth.
+Over time, the blisters do break, leaving tender sores.
+It may take two to four weeks to heal the open sores.
+The first time an outbreak occurs, individuals may have flu-like symptoms such as fever, body aches, or swollen glands.
+Repeat outbreaks are common, especially during the first year.
+However, HSV-2 outbreaks appear less severe after the initial outbreak and tend to decrease with time.

 Both HSV-1 and HSV-2 are spread through contact with infected areas.
-It does not matter if the individual has visible signs of an outbreak, the virus can still be spread through contact with skin that is free from blisters or sores.
+Fluid found in a herpes sore carry the virus and can still be spread through contact with skin that is free from blisters or sores and has no visible signs of an outbreak.
 Most commonly HSV-2 is spread through sexual contact including vaginal and anal.
 HSV-1 is more commonly associated with sores in or around the mouth (cold sores) and can be spread through oral sex.
 HSV-1 infections to the genitals are usually due to oral to genital interaction.
 HSV-1 infections to the genitals are less common and tend to have fewer and less severe outbreaks.

 HSV infections are usually diagnosed through visual inspection from a health care professional.
 Due to the variation in symptoms across individuals a blood test or sample from the sore may be necessary.
 It is important to note that blood tests do not give a conclusive diagnose for either HSV-1 or HSV-2.